sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 ### 1.3.
 Flow incarnation id overflow

 Some flows can be very low volume and causing flow incarnation id stops working.
-Say, if the flow incarnation id is 8 bits, and not it is set to 1, a low volume flow is created.
+Say, if the flow incarnation id is 8 bits, and now it is set to 1, a low volume flow is created.
 And after 256 flow resimulation calls, the next packet finally arrives and see the same id, which bypasses the flow resimulation process.

 To solve this, whenever the incarnation id overflows, we will need to treat all flows as resimulated.
-Implementation-wise, this can be done by adding another bit to indicate overflow happened, then reset the flow incarnation id to 0 in each flow during the next flow aging process.
-After flow aging is done, we can reset the overflow bit.
+Implementation-wise, this can be done by:

+1. Adding a pending resimulation bit to each flow.
+2. Adding a SAI attribute to ENI to force flow resimulation.

+Whenever overflow happens, we can set the force flow resimulation to true.
+Then, the flow aging process will pick it up, reset the request attribute to false, then start flow walking and set the pending resimulation bit on all flows to true.
+Whenever the next packet arrives, the pending resimulation bit will force the packet to go through the flow resimulation process.

 Since frequently calling full flow resimulation is not going to be a good practice, this will be a rare case, so we don't need to worry about the performance impact of this.